GEMELA Awards 2026

 Note: Please note that essays that are part of nominated collaborative projects cannot be also nominated for the Essay or Article Award.

 GEMELA has two awards to honor outstanding graduate student presentations at our biennial conference: the Kate Reagan Award and the Amy Williamsen Award.
 During the business meeting, we recognize recipients with a certificate and monetary prize.
-The upcoming biennial conference is scheduled to take place in Puebla, Mexico, at the Universidad Popular Autónoma del Estado de Puebla (UPAEP) from July 17-19, 2024.
+The upcoming biennial conference is scheduled to take place in Naperville, IL at North Central College from October 1-3, 2026.
 See call for papers here.

 Evaluation criteria